Rally (RLY) Price Tops $0.0070 on Major Exchanges

-Rally (RLY) traded down 0.5% against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on February 16th.
-In the last seven days, Rally has traded down 0.8% against the U.S. dollar.
-One Rally token can currently be purchased for $0.0070 or 0.00000013 BTC on popular cryptocurrency exchanges.
-Rally has a market capitalization of $36.12 million and $1.28 million worth of Rally was traded on exchanges in the last day.
+Rally (RLY) traded up 1.1% against the dollar during the twenty-four hour period ending at 19:00 PM ET on February 19th.
+During the last seven days, Rally has traded 0.5% lower against the dollar.
+One Rally token can currently be bought for $0.0070 or 0.00000014 BTC on popular cryptocurrency exchanges.
+Rally has a total market capitalization of $36.14 million and $1.44 million worth of Rally was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.